CloudKai/DailyEmote/README.md

    (Open project via Virtual Device Emulator)<br />
    After setting up Android Studio, press ‘a’ in the terminal, the app will open in the virtual device.

+   Wait for the app to be installed completely.
+Thank You!